WeblateOrg/weblate/docs/admin/install/docker.rst

 .. versionadded:: 4.18

-When running the container with a read-only root filesytem, two additional `tmpfs` volumes are required - :file:`/tmp` and :file:`/run`.
+When running the container with a read-only root filesystem, two additional `tmpfs` volumes are required - :file:`/tmp` and :file:`/run`.